 Make the most of the final day of the year and get a head start on those fitness-focused New Year’s resolutions by exploring the beautiful parks and natural areas throughout the region.
 Outdoor activities are enjoyable and accessible year-round thanks to our temperate climate, meaning you can easily spend the day hiking or biking through one of our lush parks, like Cathedral Grove at MacMillan Provincial Park or Englishman River Falls Provincial Park.
 The winter season also tends to result in our beautiful beaches being free of crowds, leaving more room for you and your family to explore tide pools and observe local wildlife.

 Known for locally sourced ingredients and globally inspired menus, the Parksville Qualicum Beach culinary scene stands ready to fuel your New Year’s festivities.
 During the day, grab coffee and snacks from a local café, visit a local farmers’ market, or tour the region’s breweries and distilleries.
 For dinner, reserve a table at a local restaurant for a memorable New Year’s Eve feast with the family.
-Several eateries may even feature special prix fixe menus or other New Year’s-exclusive offerings in honor of the holiday, such as the 4-course dinner offered by Cedars Restaurant and Lounge at Tigh-Na-Mara.
+Several eateries may even feature special prix fixe menus or other New Year’s-exclusive offerings in honor of the holiday, such as the 4-course dinners offered by Cedars Restaurant and Lounge at Tigh-Na-Mara and Deez Bar and Grill, and 5-course meals at Nanoose Bay Cafe and The Bayside.
 Click here for the latest deals and holiday specials from local restaurants.

-Returning for 2022, Qualicum Beach Café’s annual New Year’s Eve Gala & Dinner invites revelers to join them for six hours of dining, music and entertainment.
-Beginning at 7 p.m., the black tie event features a six-course chef’s tasting menu — with vegan and kid-friendly versions available — as well as live music, a DJ, dancing, and more.
-At midnight, raise a complimentary glass of champagne for a toast to welcome in 2023 just off the shore of the Strait of Georgia.
+Returning for 2023, Qualicum Beach Café’s annual New Year’s Eve Gala & Dinner invites revelers to join them for six hours of dining, music and entertainment.
+Beginning at 7 p.m., the black tie event features a seven-course chef’s tasting menu as well as live music, a DJ, dancing, and more.
+At midnight, raise a complimentary glass of champagne for a toast to welcome in 2024 just off the shore of the Strait of Georgia.

 One of our region’s chilliest yet most beloved annual traditions occurs each New Year’s Day, as hundreds of daring divers take a brief, frosty plunge into the cold waters of the Strait of Georgia along the shores of the Parksville Community Park Beach.
 Hosted by the Regional District of Nanaimo’s recreation department since 1990, the free, frigid event kicks off promptly at 12 p.m. on January 1, with on-site signup beginning at 11:30 a.m.
 In addition to rousing cheers from a crowd of spectators, participants will receive a commemorative button, a chance at prizes, hot chocolate and plenty of warm towels once they return to shore.